M42, Junction 9; 8 minutes

 Parking available onsite

-The glorious Middleton Hall was saved from ruin by a team of volunteers who have slowly restored the moated, timber-framed building over nearly four decades.
-Today visitors to the 42-acre estate can explore the its 950-year history, visit the formal gardens (including one of the earliest examples of a heated walled garden in the country) and stroll around the adjoining RSPB Middleton Lakes Nature Reserve.
-Follow its three miles of winding paths and you may spot kingfishers and herons on the wetlands.
+Known as North Warwickshire's hidden gem, the glorious Middleton Hall (a Grade-II listed building) was saved from ruin by a team of volunteers who spent decades restoring this moated, timber-framed building.
+Visitors to the 42-acre estate can now explore its 950-year history, marvel at the formal gardens (including an early example of a heated walled garden) and stroll around the adjoining RSPB Middleton Lakes Nature Reserve.
+You might spot kingfishers and herons if strolling along the three miles of winding, wetland paths.

 In the Tudor courtyard is a small shopping village where the Courtyard Coffee Shop awaits you with a friendly welcome and tasty food, year-round.
 The panini are especially good and the smooth coffee goes well with a slice of an inventive cake; kids will love the unicorn hot chocolate.
 There is a small parking charge and the Hall and Gardens are ticketed but you are, happily, free to explore the Courtyard.